thiagowfx/thiagowfx.github.io/content/posts/2022-01-07-my-first-apkbuild.md

 - `check()`, `build()` and `package()` are pretty much similar in both formats. `$srcdir` and `$pkgdir` are provided in both.
 - The [ArchWiki][archwiki] is way more documented in terms of packaging guidelines and examples than Alpine's.
 If you use DuckDuckGo, you can query for `!aw <foo>` as a bang shortcut to search directly in the ArchWiki.

 Last but not least, in Arch one can install package tarballs[^tarball] with `makepkg -i` or `pacman -U`.
 In Alpine that approach doesn't seem to be directly supported.
-The workflow is to add a local repository diretory in `/etc/apk/repositories` (notice the last two lines):
+The workflow is to add a local repository directory in `/etc/apk/repositories` (notice the last two lines):

 ```shell
 $ cat /etc/apk/repositories